An axiomatic characterization of the Brownian map: Preliminaries

 As mentioned earlier, given a doubly marked geodesic metric space $(S, d, x, y)$ which is homeomorphic to~$\S^2$, we let $\fb{x}{r}$ denote the filled metric ball of radius~$r$ centered at~$x$, as viewed from~$y$.
 That is, $\fb{x}{r}$ is the complement of the $y$-containing component of $S \setminus \ol{B(x,r)}$.

 Fix some~$r$ with $0 < r < d(x,y)$, and a point $z \in \partial \fb{x}{r}$.
 Clearly, any geodesic from~$z$ to~$x$ is a path contained in~$\fb{x}{r}$.
-In general there may be multiple such geodesics, but the following proposition gives us a way to single out a unique geodesic.
+In general there may be more than one such geodesic, but the following proposition gives us a way to single out a unique geodesic.

 \begin{proposition} Suppose that $(S, d, x,y)$ is a doubly marked geodesic metric space which is homeomorphic to $\S^2$, that $0 < r < d(x,y)$, and that $\fb{x}{r}$ is the radius $r$ filled ball centered at $x$ and $z \in \partial \fb{x}{r}$.
 Assume that an orientation of $\partial \fb{x}{r}$ is fixed (so that one can distinguish the ``clockwise'' and ``counterclockwise'' directions).
-Then there exists a unique geodesic from $z$ to $x$ that is {\em leftmost} viewed from $x$ (i.e., furthest counterclockwise) when lifted and understood as an element of the universal cover of $\fb{x}{r} \setminus \{x\}$. \end{proposition} \begin{proof} Note that for each $r' \in (0,r)$, the lifting of $\partial \fb{x}{r'}$ to this universal cover is homeomorphic to~$\R$ (since~$\R$ is the lifting of the circle to its universal cover) and one can find the leftmost (i.e., furthest counterclockwise) point in this universal cover reachable by any geodesic.
-It is not hard to see that the union of such points (over all~$r'$) forms the desired leftmost geodesic. \end{proof}
+Then there exists a unique geodesic from $z$ to $x$ that is {\em leftmost} viewed from $x$ (i.e., furthest counterclockwise) when lifted and understood as an element of the universal cover of $\fb{x}{r} \setminus \{x\}$. \end{proposition} \begin{proof} Proposition~\ref{prop::boundariesarecircles} implies that $\fb{x}{r}$ is homeomorphic to $\ol{\D}$.
+Therefore $\fb{x}{r} \setminus \{x\}$ is homeomorphic to $\ol{\D} \setminus \{0\}$.
+It thus follows that the universal cover of $\fb{x}{r} \setminus \{x\}$ is homeomorphic to $\ol{\h}$.
+Let $\pi \colon \ol{\h} \to \fb{x}{r} \setminus \{x\}$ be the associated projection map.
+Let $z$ be as in the statement of the proposition and let $z' \in \R$ be a preimage of $z$ with respect to $\pi$ (i.e., $\pi(z') = z$).
+Note that for each $r' \in (0,r)$, the lifting of $\partial \fb{x}{r'}$ to the universal cover $\ol{\h}$ is homeomorphic to~$\R$ (by Proposition~\ref{prop::boundariesarecircles} and since~$\R$ is the lifting of the circle to its universal cover).
+Let $z_r'$ be the leftmost (i.e., furthest counterclockwise) point in $\ol{\h}$ reachable by the lifting of any geodesic connecting $z$ to $x$ taken to start from $z'$.
+We claim that $s \mapsto \pi(z_{r-s}')$ for $s \in [0,r]$ forms the desired leftmost geodesic.
+By definition, it is to the left of any geodesic connecting $z$ to $x$ as in the statement of the proposition.
+It therefore suffices to show that it is in fact a geodesic from $z$ to $x$.